Guide to Cremation & Expected Costs

 A Cremation is the most popular Funeral and funeral rite in the UK currently.
 There are many reasons why people choose cremation over burial.
-Either due to not wishing to be placed under ground, possibly cremation is cheaper or that they wish their ashes to be scattered somewhere meaningful.
+Either due to not wishing to be placed under ground, most likely that cremation is cheaper or they wish their ashes to be scattered somewhere meaningful.
 The majority of British funerals are cremations and they can be as personalised a service and even with final resting place.

 Depending on the area cremations can be up to a third cheaper than that of a funeral with burial, check our funeral calculator for an estimate.
 This is mainly due to there being no land plot to lease, less people involved to carry out procedures and an urn will, in most cases, cost far less than a coffin or casket.

 If you use a Funeral Director the inherent costs for organisation are usually similar.
 There will be different sized urns, made of different materials, with a varying degree of decoration and even the choice of keepsake urns for multiple family members, with engravings.

 While the cost is less, it can rise due to personal needs of elaboration.
 You may also choose to have a final resting place, in a mausoleum which will be an additional cost.
 You may save quite a bit of money by organising a cremation yourself and not using a funeral director, but it is not without its hardship.

 Arranging A Cremation And Religious Connotations

 If you are arranging a cremation yourself, you will need to obtain Cremation Form 1 and fill out all relevant particulars.
 There may also be an additional form to compete at the chosen Crematorium.
 Simple questions with the final one being what you wish to do with the resulting ashes.
 A funeral director will handle this if you employ one.